HongjieBi/ASTP-Net/README.md

 # ASTP-Net
 Asymmetric synaptic plasticity gates θ−γ cognitive rhythms and dictates pathological lock-in

-License: MIT
-(Note: If the paper is accepted, you can add a link to the published paper here)

 This repository contains the custom computational neuroscience code and data analysis scripts for the manuscript:

 "Asymmetric synaptic plasticity gates θ−γ cognitive rhythms and dictates pathological lock-in" Submitted to eNeuro (2026).